Helping Your Reedie: Frequently Asked Questions from Parents and Family Members

 Q. Will students have guaranteed housing throughout their time at Reed?

-Q. What kind of support may a student expect from a house adviser?
+Q. What kind of support can a student expect from a house adviser?

 A. House advisers (HAs) are returning students who are selected for their skills and interest in helping other students and are trained in peer counseling and community building.
 HAs are an excellent resource for questions about academics, campus life, and Portland.
 At least one HA lives in every residence hall.
 HAs bring students together for important discussions and activities like movie nights, study breaks, excursions around Portland, and trips to the Oregon coast and the Reed ski cabin.